-After connecting to a remote webserver, the proxy will have to create a new server certificate which has the same common name (CN) field as the remote webserver's certificate2.
+After connecting to a remote webserver, the proxy will have to create a new server certificate which has the same Distinguished Name (DN) field and serial number as the remote webserver's certificate.
+(The DN includes the Common Name, CN, which represents the domain name for which the certificate is valid.)
 This new certificate will then be presented to the client, for use in an SSL session.
 You will use classes from the IAIK library to create and sign these new server certificates.